How to Drain an RV Water Heater Quickly & Easily

 Once you see a steady stream of water coming out from the pressure relief valve, close it.
 After closing the pressure relief valve, proceed to turn on the water heater.
 If it operates on gas, ensure that the gas supply is turned on before igniting the heater.
 It’s important to note that some water heaters may have a pilot light that needs to be lit manually.
 After the water heater is turned on, inspect all connections for any signs of leaks.

-do you know how to drain an rv water heater?
+do you know how to drain an RV water heater?

 Do you know how to drain an RV water heater?
 “SPBI0027” by pcopros is licensed under CC BY-NC-SA 2.0